Page cover

 CRYSTALS-Dilithium

-Dilithium is a digital signature scheme that is strongly secure under chosen message attacks based on the hardness of lattice problems over module lattices.
-The security notion means that an adversary having access to a signing oracle cannot produce a signature of a message whose signature he hasn't yet seen, nor produce a different signature of a message that he already saw signed.
+Dilithium is a digital signature scheme that is strongly secure under chosen-message attacks, based on the hardness of lattice problems over module lattices.
+This security model ensures that an adversary, even with access to a signing oracle, cannot forge a valid signature for an unseen message or produce an alternative valid signature for a previously signed message.

 Why We Use CRYSTALS-Dilithium for Post-Quantum Digital Signatures